jmslocum/libstatsd/README.md

 ./configure && make
 sudo make install
 ```
-This will install the library, headers, and a binary called statsd-cli.a
+This will install the library, headers, and a binary called statsd-cli.

 ### Downloading from jamesslocum.com
 You can download official release version from jamesslocum.com.
 Once you download